Student Resume Template for Study, First Jobs and Programme Applications

 Preview of the Free Student CV Example You Can Download

-Use this editable student resume template if you want a layout that feels simple, readable, and easy to adapt for early-career or academic applications.
+Use this editable student resume template if you want a layout that is simple, readable, and easy to adapt for early-career or academic applications.
 This resume and CV format works well for students, recent graduates, first-job candidates, and programme applications.
-Review the structure first, then download the Word version and tailor it to your own background.
+Review the structure, then download the Word version and tailor it to your background.

 Reviewed by Daniel K., Resume Consultant

-This layout works because it feels clean and focused without trying to overcompensate for limited experience.
-It suits student and graduate applications well, especially when recruiters or admissions teams want to see education, projects, skills, and early responsibility presented in a calm, readable way.
+This layout works because it is clean and focused, without trying to overcompensate for limited experience.
+It suits student and graduate applications well, especially when recruiters or admissions teams want to see education, projects, skills, and early responsibility presented in a clear, readable format.

 Who This Student Resume Template Works Best For

-This template is built for candidates who need to show potential, not long experience.
+This template is built for candidates who need to show potential rather than long experience.
 Whether you call it a resume or a CV, it works best when recruiters, schools, or programme coordinators want a clear picture of your education, projects, skills, and early responsibilities.

 - University and college students who need a clearer resume for first job applications, campus jobs, or early professional opportunities.